 The OCR Ancient History course combines the study of some of the most well-known parts of Greek and Roman history.

-- Students will complete a period study for both ancient societies which encompasses a broad sweep of history and two more narrowly focussed depth studies.
-In addition to studying a wide range of ancient source material students will also gain an understanding of modern historians’ debates surrounding a number of key issues in each of the period studies.
+- Students will complete a period study for both ancient societies which encompasses a broad sweep of history and two more narrowly focused depth studies.
+In addition to studying a wide range of ancient source material students will also gain an understanding of modern historians’ debates surrounding a number of key issues in each of the period studies

-- The study of both Greek and Roman History is base almost entirely on the original sources in modern translations.
+- The study of both Greek and Roman History is based almost entirely on the original sources in modern translations